oeyoews/star-list/README.md

 ## Makefile

 *   [Naereen/badges](https://github.com/Naereen/badges) - :pencil: Markdown code for lots of small badges :ribbon: :pushpin: (shields.io, forthebadge.com etc) :sunglasses:.
 Contributions are welcome!
 Please add yours!

-## Dart

-*   [AppFlowy-IO/AppFlowy](https://github.com/AppFlowy-IO/AppFlowy) - AppFlowy is an open-source alternative to Notion.
-You are in charge of your data and customizations.
-Built with Flutter and Rust.

-## Rich Text Format

-*   [ckeditor/ckeditor5](https://github.com/ckeditor/ckeditor5) - Powerful rich text editor framework with a modular architecture, modern integrations, and features like collaborative editing.